 We have also been investing significant resources in our research and development and sales and marketing activities.
-We have expanded our global direct sales force, and while the increase in revenue exceeded the increase in sales and marketing expenses in 2015, the productivity of our new sales professionals may not continue to improve and be accretive to our operating income.
+We have expanded our global direct sales force, and while the increase in revenue exceeded the increase in sales and marketing expenses in 2015 and during the six months ended June 30, 2016, the productivity of our new sales professionals may not continue to improve and be accretive to our operating income.
 We plan to continue making such investments in order to bring new products to market and to distribute them effectively.
 If these investments do not yield increased revenue, our profitability may not improve in the future.